Overview

 In Elm, the module keyword allows to create a module.
 Each module maps to a single file.
 The module name must be explicitly stated and must match the file name.

-module Foo exposing (identity)
+module One exposing (identity)

 identity : a -> a